Gotland Russ

 The Gotland Russ or Gotland Pony is an old Swedish breed of pony or small horse.
-Until the twentieth century it was found only on the small island of Gotland on the south-eastern coast of Sweden.
+Until the twentieth century it was found only on the island of Gotland on the south-eastern coast of Sweden.
 It is now distributed through much of Sweden and is also present in some other European countries and in the United States.
 The Öland horse from the neighbouring island of Öland was a close relative of the Gotland, but became extinct in the early twentieth century.

 Characteristics

 The Gotland Russ is rustic, hardy, frugal and energetic.
 It is somewhat similar in appearance to the Hucul, the Konik and the Exmoor Pony.
 It weighs approximately 250 kg, and usually stands between 117 cm and 132 cm at the withers.

 The coat is most commonly dun, bay, chestnut or black.
 Blue-eyed cream, piebald and grey animals may not be registered.
 The spotted coat was formerly seen in the breed, but is now extinct.